pulp-platform/snitch_cluster/sw/README.md

 ### Third-Party

-The `vendor` directory contains third-party tools that we inline into this repository for ease of use.
+The `deps` directory contains third-party tools that we inline into this repository for ease of use.

-- `vendor/riscv-opcodes`: Utilities to manage instruction encodings and generate functions and data structurse for parsing and representation in various languages.
+- `deps/riscv-opcodes`: Utilities to manage instruction encodings and generate functions and data structurse for parsing and representation in various languages.